chef/chef-web-docs/content/unified_mode.md

 ### Elimination of lazy blocks

 Several aspects of the Chef Infra Language still work but are no longer necessary in Unified Mode.
-Unified mode eliminates the need for lazy blocks and the need to lazy Ruby code through a Ruby block.
+Unified Mode eliminates the need for lazy blocks and the need to lazy Ruby code through a Ruby block.

 ### Rescue blocks and other Ruby constructs work correctly